 Past Travel Programs

-WNET- in partnership with PTV at Sea – Patrons cruised the Mediterranean and Tyrrhenian Seas aboard Regent Seven Seas Cruise’s luxurious Seven Seas Mariner.
-This 10-night cruise visited eight beautiful maritime ports, with public broadcasting personalities onboard including Gwen Ifill, Scott Simon and Mark Samels.
+In November 2011, WNET Patrons cruised the Mediterranean and Tyrrhenian Seas aboard the Seven Seas Mariner.
+This 10-night cruise visited eight beautiful maritime ports, with public broadcasters journalists Gwen Ifill and Scott Simon, and American Experience producer Mark Samels.
 The cruise departed in Venice, Italy and docked in both Split and Dubrovnik, Croatia; Valetta, Malta; Tunis, Tunisia; Florence/Pisa/Livorno in Italy; Monte Carlo, Monaco; and ended its voyage in Rome, Italy.

-Following two nights in The Hague, Patrons embarked on the elegant new Amadolce for a one-week river cruise with Anna Pavord, author of The Tulip.
+Following two nights in The Hague in April 2010, Patrons embarked on the elegant new Amadolce for a one-week river cruise with Anna Pavord, author of The Tulip.
 Visits ashore included Rotterdam, with its contemporary architecture; Ghent, where the Van Eyck brothers’ Ghent Altarpiece is a highlight; and medieval Bruges, laced with canals and gardens.